 324 Hiram Smith Hall

 Todd P. Newman is an assistant professor in the Department of Life Sciences Communication at the University of Wisconsin-Madison.
-His teaching responsibilities include courses in strategic communication and marketing communication.
+His teaching responsibilities include courses in strategic communication and marketing.

-Newman received his Ph.D. in Communication at American University, and previously served as a postdoctoral research associate at the Alan Alda Center for Communicating Science at Stony Brook University.
+Newman received his Ph.D. in Communication at American University, and previously served as a postdoctoral research associate at the University of Connecticut and the Alan Alda Center for Communicating Science at Stony Brook University.

 A list of his publications on Google Scholar can be found here.